danieloliveira56/diestel4solutions/README.md

 # Diestel's Graph Theory 4th Edition Solutions

-This is not intended to have all solutions, only for the exercises that interest me.
+This is not intended to have all solutions.

 Let me know if you spot any mistake in the solutions.